Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly tells when to trigger the tool ('if the user asks for a deposit address or needs to top up their TronSave TRX balance').
-It also explains the prerequisite (logged-in MCP session from tronsave_login) and constraints (TRX only, minimum 10 TRX), providing clear guidance on usage context.
+The description explicitly states 'Trigger this tool if the user asks for a deposit address or needs to top up their TronSave TRX balance.'
+It also provides prerequisites (requires a logged-in session from tronsave_login) and instructions for including the session ID, making usage very clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.